lhrolim/softwrench/softwrench.sW4.WebMobile/plugins/cordova-sqlite-evcore-extbuild-free/README.md

 - ~~The db version, display name, and size parameter values are not supported and will be ignored.~~ (No longer supported by the API)
 - Absolute and relative subdirectory path(s) are not tested or supported.
 - This plugin will not work before the callback for the 'deviceready' event has been fired, as described in **Usage**.
 (This is consistent with the other Cordova plugins.)
+- This plugin cannot support large records.
+TBD: specify maximum record; FUTURE TBD: to be fixed in [litehelpers / Cordova-sqlite-evcore-extbuild-free](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free) (available with GPL or commercial license options)
 - This version will not work within a web worker (not properly supported by the Cordova framework).
 Use within a web worker is supported for Android and iOS in: [litehelpers / Cordova-sqlite-evplus-legacy-workers-free](https://github.com/litehelpers/Cordova-sqlite-evplus-legacy-workers-free) (available with GPL or premium commercial license options)
 - In-memory database `db=window.sqlitePlugin.openDatabase({name: ':memory:', ...})` is currently not supported.
 - The Android version cannot work with more than 100 open db files (due to the threading model used).
+- SQL error messages on Windows version are not consistent with Android/iOS/macOS versions.
-- UNICODE `\u2028` (line separator) and `\u2029` (paragraph separator) characters are currently not supported and known to be broken in iOS version due to [Cordova bug CB-9435](https://issues.apache.org/jira/browse/CB-9435).
-There *may* be a similar issue with certain other UNICODE characters in the iOS version (needs further investigation).
-This is fixed in: [litehelpers / Cordova-sqlite-evplus-legacy-free](https://github.com/litehelpers/Cordova-sqlite-evplus-legacy-free) (available with GPL or special commercial license options)
+- UNICODE `\u2028` (line separator) and `\u2029` (paragraph separator) characters are currently not supported and known to be broken in iOS, macOS, and Android version due to JSON issues reported in [Cordova bug CB-9435](https://issues.apache.org/jira/browse/CB-9435) and [cordova/cordova-discuss#57](https://github.com/cordova/cordova-discuss/issues/57).
+There *may* be a similar issue with certain other UNICODE characters in the iOS/macOS version (needs further investigation).
+This is fixed for iOS in: [litehelpers / Cordova-sqlite-evplus-legacy-free](https://github.com/litehelpers/Cordova-sqlite-evplus-legacy-free) and [litehelpers / Cordova-sqlite-evplus-legacy-attach-detach-free](https://github.com/litehelpers/Cordova-sqlite-evplus-legacy-attach-detach-free) (available with GPL or special commercial license options) as well as [litehelpers / Cordova-sqlite-evplus-legacy-workers-free](https://github.com/litehelpers/Cordova-sqlite-evplus-legacy-workers-free) (available with GPL or premium commercial license options)
 - BLOB type is not supported in this version branch (*reading* of BLOBs is supported by [litehelpers / cordova-sqlite-ext](https://github.com/litehelpers/cordova-sqlite-ext) for Android/iOS)
-- UNICODE `\u0000` (same as `\0`) character not working in Android (default Android-sqlite-evcore-native-driver-free implentation) or Windows
+- UNICODE `\u0000` (same as `\0`) character not working on Android (default Android-sqlite-evcore-native-driver-free implementation) or Windows
 - Case-insensitive matching and other string manipulations on Unicode characters, which is provided by optional ICU integration in the sqlite source and working with recent versions of Android, is not supported for any target platforms.
-- iOS version uses a thread pool but with only one thread working at a time due to "synchronized" database access
+- iOS/macOS version uses a thread pool but with only one thread working at a time due to "synchronized" database access
-- Large query result can be slow for iOS due to JSON implementation
+- Extremely large query result may be slow due to the JSON implementation.
 - ATTACH to another database file is not supported by this version.
 Attach/detach is supported (along with the memory and iOS UNICODE `\u2028` line separator / `\u2029` paragraph separator fixes) in: [litehelpers / Cordova-sqlite-evplus-legacy-attach-detach-free](https://github.com/litehelpers/Cordova-sqlite-evplus-legacy-attach-detach-free) (available with GPL or special commercial license options)
 - UPDATE/DELETE with LIMIT or ORDER BY is not supported.
 - WITH clause is not supported by older Android versions in case the `androidDatabaseImplementation: 2` (built-in android.database implementation) option is used.